General conditions of sale

 15.2.
 The total liability of the Supplier, whether in contract, tort (including negligence) or otherwise and whether in connection with this Contract or any collateral contract, shall in no circumstances exceed a sum equal to the price the Seller has received from the Buyer for the Goods or Support Services.

 15.3.
-The Buyer agrees that, in entering into this Contract, either it did not rely on any representations (whether written or oral) of any kind or of any person other than those expressly set out in this licence or (if it did rely on any representations, whether written or oral, not expressly set out in this licence) that it shall have no remedy in respect of such representations and (in either case) the Supplier shall have no liability in any circumstances otherwise than in accordance with the express terms of this Contract.
+The Buyer agrees that, in entering into this Contract, either it did not rely on any representations (whether written or oral) of any kind or of any person other than those expressly set out in this license or (if it did rely on any representations, whether written or oral, not expressly set out in this license) that it shall have no remedy in respect of such representations and (in either case) the Supplier shall have no liability in any circumstances otherwise than in accordance with the express terms of this Contract.

 15.4.
 Except as expressly stated in this Contract, all terms, conditions and warranties implied by statute, conduct or otherwise are hereby excluded to the fullest extent permitted by law.